Bartholomeus van der Helst: Genre scenes

-Bartholomeus van der Helst also painted a number of genre scenes.
+Van der Helst also painted a number of genre scenes.
 An example of a genre scene by van der Helst is the View of the Nieuwmarkt (1638, Hermitage Museum, Saint Petersburg), which combines still life, cityscape and figure piece.
 The composition shows an old woman holding a big wheelbarrow full of vegetables.
 On her left hangs the carcass of large slaughtered pig.
 Next to the pig are four children, one of whom blows the pig's bladder while the others look at the viewer.
 In the background is a view on the Nieuwmarkt with the Sint Anthoniswaag.
 This work was probably made for van der Helst's private use as it likely depicts the view from his house on the Nieuwmarkt.

 Another genre scene is The Musician (1662, Metropolitan Museum of Art), which depicts a woman tuning a theorbo while a viola da gamba is resting in front of her.
 Printed music in tenor and soprano parts is placed on a table nearby.
 The musician looks directly at the viewer as if inviting him to take up the viola da gamba to join her in a duet.
 While the work has usually been regarded as a genre scene, it is possible that it is in fact a portrait of Anna du Pire, the artist's wife.